tatango/ember-social/README.md

 We welcome contributions.
 Adding share buttons can be a tedious, annoying part of a front-end developers.
 Let's make this library make it easy for everyone.

+To install this addon in your ember-cli project, use `npm install ember-social`.

 This README outlines the details of collaborating on this Ember addon.

 [![Build Status](https://travis-ci.org/plyfe/ember-social.svg?branch=master)](https://travis-ci.org/plyfe/ember-social)